MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/add-personalization-tab.md

 ---
 title: "Add the personalization tab to enable personal quick replies | MicrosoftDocs"
-description: "Learn how to add the personalization tab to enable quick replies on a Unified Service Desk client in Omnichannel for Customer Service."
+description: "Learn how to add the personalization tab to enable quick replies in Omnichannel for Customer Service on Unified Service Desk."
 author: v-sailab
 ms.author: v-sailab
 manager: shujoshi